Skip to navigation Skip to content

 Question: How do I calculate a reduced Daily Accommodation Contribution (DAC) amount after a partial Refundable Accommodation Contribution (RAC)?

-If a care recipient chooses to pay a part RAC, calculate the reduced daily payment as follows:
+If a care recipient chooses to pay a part RAC, the registered provider will calculate the reduced daily payment as follows:

 • Reduced DAC = DAC amount payable − [(Balance of RAC paid × MPIR) / 365]